YassWorks/Malicious-MCP-Server/README.md

     - Disable shell or direct DB access for any untrusted server.
     - Log and monitor every sampling_callback invocation for anomalous prompts.
 - Zero‑Trust the server: assume it’s malicious—grant it only the minimal necessary privileges.

+## Conclusion: Retrospective on MCP Sampling Risks

+The flexibility and elegance of the Model Context Protocol make it a powerful enabler for agentic AI systems—but this same flexibility introduces serious risks when left unchecked.
+As demonstrated, the **sampling** feature, while convenient for offloading LLM responsibilities to clients, opens the door to prompt-level control by potentially malicious servers.

+This shifts the security boundary: developers can no longer assume that prompts originate from a trusted local source. **MCP servers must be treated as untrusted third parties** unless you explicitly control their code, behavior, and output.

+The examples shown—data exfiltration and remote code execution—are not theoretical.
+If an MCP client gives a server access to an LLM *and* equips that LLM with privileged tools, it’s effectively handing over control of those tools to the server.

+In short: **sampling is not a flaw**, but a **powerful delegation feature** that needs to be sandboxed, validated, and logged like any other remote execution interface.

+Treat MCP servers like you would any external plugin, cloud webhook, or third-party integration:
+- Validate their input.
+- Limit their privileges.
+- Monitor their behavior.

+Because once you give up prompt control, **you give up more than just words**—you risk handing over the keys to your entire system.

+Happy agenting <3